The Spitfire Grill (musical): Synopsis

 Wanting to escape painful memories, Hannah has had the Grill on the real estate market for 10 years with no takers.
 In a moment of inspiration, Percy proposes a way for Hannah to get rid of the Spitfire and make some money at the same time: a raffle.
 For $100 and an essay about why they might want the Grill, anyone can enter.
 At first, Hannah resists, but slowly, something about the craziness of the idea convinces her that it just might work.
 As the rest of the town watches the long Wisconsin winter stubbornly give way to spring ("Ice and Snow"), the women at the Spitfire plan the details of the contest.
 Percy and Shelby share a vision of life as they wish it were, while writing the advertisement for the raffle ("The Colors of Paradise").

 Caleb spots the contest ads as they begin to appear in out-of-town papers.
 Without a decent job since the local quarry closed, Caleb has been left trying to sell real estate that no one wants.
 His frustration turns against a world where being a hard-working man is no longer enough ("Digging Stone").

-During a parole session with Sheriff Joe Sutter, Percy tells of her bleak past growing up in the West Virginia coal mines.
+During a parole session with Sheriff Joe Sutter, Percy tells of her bleak past growing up in the West Virginia coal mine region.
 Joe, in turn, spills out his dissatisfaction with life in Gilead ("This Wide Woods").

 As summer approaches, the first raffle entry arrives in the mail, complete with $100 and a rather depressing essay, which stirs up some of Hannah's old wounds ("Forgotten Lullaby").
 That night, while placing the usual loaf of bread out back, Percy encounters a silent visitor.
 She attempts to make conversation, but the mysterious man merely takes the bread and flees.
 Weeks go by, and essays begin to pour into the grill from far and wide ("Shoot the Moon").